haru0u0/haru0u0/README.md

-👩🏻‍🎓 Studying C language at 42 London
+👩🏻‍🎓 I am a student at 42 London

 🗣️ Fluent in Japanese and English